 Puentes Telemáticos / Telematic Bridges

 Along with several collaborators, I co-direct this program that links Santa Ana High School students in California with Colombian peers, introducing the students to creative music making and exploring together the pedagogical and intercultural potentials of telepresent collaboration.
 We began this summer course in 2017 and plan to continue developing and expanding it in the years to come.
-The mini-documentary video shown here gives an overview, and more recently, the 2021 course was showcased in a livestream event hosted by RENATA (mostly in Spanish).
+The mini-documentary video shown here gives an overview, and other videos about the project include an earlier one from 2017 and a showcase livestream event (mostly in Spanish) for the 2021 course, hosted by RENATA.

 UC Irvine and academics